KMS-SDE/meshtainers/readme.md

 * Generate a postgres admin password and place it in a file called postgres_password in the root folder of this project.
 * Run `docker buildx bake -f empty-omop-bake.hcl cdm`.
 * An image called meshtainer/cdm_postgres will be created.
-* The Postgres data files will be created in the \data folder of the image.
+* The Postgres data files will be created in the /data folder of the image.
 Mount this folder before build if you want the data files to be created outside of the container image.

 ### omop target
 This target uses the meshtainer/kms_vocabs image and the meshtainer/cdm_postgres image to create an image with a postgres OMOP database with the vocabularies loaded but without any constraints added i.e. an OMOP database ready for data to be loaded.